biohzrdmx/repeater-js/README.md

 - `name` - The name if the field
 - `label` - The text of the field label
 - `required` - Whether the field is required or not, for validation purposes
+- `hidden` - Whether the field is hidden (that is, not visible) or not

 Additionally, text fields have the following properties